thewillhuang/q/README.md

 $ npm install
 ```

-to optimize all css, js, and html, should lead you to a 100/100 score on pageSpeed
+to optimize all css, js, and html.
 ```
 $ gulp production
 ```
+Should lead you to a 100/100 score on pageSpeed